 My aim, when I started, was to breed ponies which go back to Gue bloodlines.
 I am achieving this but, in the process, realise that I must like a particular type of pony as all my stock go back to Marshwood bloodlines, all but one to Berry and also many to Kerswell, Mousa, Tawna and Fairy too.

-The ponies are miniature although this was not always the case.
 I started breeding chestnuts but have diversified and now have a variety of other colours including bay, bay skewbald and roan.

 My ponies get lots of attention and are worked with regularly which is evident as they are all friendly and easy to handle.
 They are wormed frequently and have their hooves trimmed on a regular basis.